jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentReclaimableoverflowof.md

   * `_terminal` is the terminal from which the reclaimable amount would come.
   * `_projectId` is the ID of the project to get the reclaimable overflow amount for.
   * `_tokenCount` is the number of tokens to make the calculation with, as a fixed point number with 18 decimals.
-  * `_useLocalBalance` is a flag indicating whether the overflow used in the calculation should be limited to the overflow in the specified `_terminal`.
-If false, overflow is calculated from all of the project's terminals.
+  * `_useTotalOverflow` is a flag indicating whether the overflow used in the calculation should be summed from all of the project's terminals.
+If false, overflow should be limited to the amount in the specified `_terminal`.
 * The view function can be accessed externally by anyone.
 * The view function does not alter state on the blockchain.
 * The resulting function overrides a function definition from the [`JBPaymentTerminalStore`](../../../interfaces/ijbpaymentterminalstore.md) interface.